 The issues raised in this article demonstrate the need to plan for retirement knowledgeably and reinforce the idea that relying on social security is a very risky move.

-- it will not exist in its present for much longer due to its financial condition and demographic factors.
+- It will not exist in its present state for much longer due to its financial condition and demographic factors.

 Clearly, it is very important to make decisions equipped with specifically tailored advice based on your personal situation.
 Getting informed and researching issues for a divorce is a wise thing to do, however it is no substitute for the advice of a professional attorney with years of experience and who is up to date with all of the latest law and procedures in divorce cases.
 Never put yourself at a disadvantage if you do not have to.
 Know the answers before you make life changing decisions.